drgg62086/luna/README.md

 But in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to consume more pigment than others

-Finally, at the end of time, the canvas will automatically be cast as an NFT and will be auctioned by the auction house in the terra system
+Finally, at the end of time, the canvas will automatically be cast as an NFT ,

-The auction proceeds are then used partly for burning and partly for distribution according to the last modifier to each pixel on the canvas
+and then, the auction proceeds are used partly buy luna for burning and partly for distribution according to the last modifier to each pixel on the canvas

 (if using a "forked coin",player can also constantly consume ust casting forked coin ,
 this will make its total supply more and more, and make its price lower and lower in the exchange(not the Original luna),